-Explore the individual in contemporary German-speaking society through contemporary textual and media sources.
-Discuss popular culture, school and university life, and work.
-Examine a practical and pragmatic review of German grammar with a substantial emphasis on conversation and composition.
+Explore everyday lives and language use in German-speaking societies through readings and media texts discussing popular culture, university life, and work.
+Focus on developing practical German skills: comprehension (reading and listening), speaking (conversations and informational presentations), and writing.
 Three lecture hours a week for one semester.
 German 322D and 328 may not both be counted.
 Prerequisite: German 612, 312L, or 312W.